 We aim to maintain 22 students per class in Reception to Year 6.
 This number may be exceeded in exceptional circumstances, with an absolute maximum of 24.
-Pre-school class sizes are currently 24 and 18 with a staff / child ratio of 1 to 6.
+Pre-school class sizes are currently 22-26 students with a usual staff / child ratio of 1 to 6.

 There are two classes in Pre-school and five classes in each year group from Reception to Year 6.

-School begins at 7:45am for all children, Foundation Stage have a soft start and can arrive anytime between 7.45am and 8.30am.
+School begins at 7:45am for all children, Foundation Stage have a soft start and can arrive anytime between 7.45 am and 8.15 am.
 Mid morning break is 20 minutes and lunchtime is 40 minutes.
 School ends at 2:00pm and extra-curricular activities begin at 2:15pm and finish at 3:15.
-Pre-school children finish at noon or can stay for the extended day until 1:45 pm.
+Preschool children finish at noon or can stay for the extended day until 1:45 pm.

-Varied formative assessment takes place on a daily, on-going basis.
+Formative assessment takes place on a daily, ongoing basis.
 It enables teachers to monitor the child’s progress in all areas and ensures they receive the feedback they need to make good progress.
 The information collected informs planning.

-Foundation Stage children are ‘baselined’ during the first term using an online tracking tool known as ‘Tapestry’.
+Foundation Stage children are ‘baselined’ during the first term using an online tracking tool - ‘Tapestry’.
 This provides the teacher with valuable information about each child and their next steps in all areas of the Early Years curriculum.
-This tool is used throughout the year to track progress and in addition, at the end of Foundation Stage 2, the students work one to one with their class teacher to complete a Maths and Reading standardised assessment set by GL Assessments, UK.
+This tool is then continued to be used throughout the year to track progress.

 In Foundation Stage, student progress is tracked and documented using an online journal known as Tapestry.
 Parents have ‘real-time’ access to their child’s journal and are kept up-to-date with progress.
 At the end of Term 1 and 2, parents receive a summation of attainment and progress and pertinent next steps.
 Parents in FS1 also receive a summary at the end of term 3.
 Parents of FS2 students will, at the end of term 3, receive an end of Reception written report.
-This will report to parents their child’s full journal and a printed data sheet showing detailed attainment in each area of the EYFS curriculum.
+This will report to parents their child’s progress towards the Early Learning Goals.